Aricelia has 15 years of experience working in a veterinary office.

 Thoroughly clean the area the cat has sprayed.
-An enzymatic cleaner, such as Equalizer, is a good choice.
+Use a product designed for pet odors, such as Anti-Icky-Poo or Equalizer.
 If the cat smells the previous mark he may decide to re-mark it.
 If there is one specific problem area, try to eliminate the cat's access to the spot.
 Keep the cat out of the room, rearrange furniture, or place an upside down spiky carpet runner or aluminum foil on the floor next to the area being sprayed.
 After a week, slowly allow the cat supervised access to the area again.
 Removing access to the problem area may help, but sometimes it will cause the cat to start spraying in a new area instead.
 Be vigilant!

 Cats are less likely to mark areas that they use for other purposes.
 Try moving your kitty's food and water bowls to the area that is being marked and use it as a feeding station instead.
 Alternatively, give treats in the area that is being marked.
 Try using that space for playing with the kitty or for giving her extra attention.
 The more secure and relaxed the kitty feels, the less likely it is that she will have the urge to mark her territory!